crisu83/shocker-scripts/README.md

 ## Installation

-Download or clone the project and place the scripts one folder above your project root.
+- Download the zipball or clone the project
+- Make sure that the scirpts are one folder above your project root.

 ## Usage